The Rape of Recy Taylor

 Interest in the film spiked after Oprah Winfrey invoked Mrs. Recy Taylor in her acceptance speech for the Cecil B. DeMille lifetime achievement award at the 2018 Golden Globes.
 Following, many publications took note and researched Mrs. Taylor’s story.
 This resulted in numerous high profile outlets declaring Mrs. Taylor a “civil rights icon,” “icon” and a “pioneer” in Black history.

 The film has screened at Venice Film Festival where it received the Special Prize for Human Rights Award (2017) and was nominated for Best Documentary at the 2018 NAACP Image Awards.
-It will made it’s National Television Broadcast on STARZ July 2, 2018.
+It made it’s National Television Broadcast on STARZ July 2, 2018.